Design Something Every Day!

 Flying Mouse - Cow

-The FM 365 Project is the result of Flying Mouse’s Project of doing one design per day for a whole year!
+The FM 365 Project was the result of Flying Mouse’s Project of doing one design per day for a whole year!
 Every week there are 7 new products available!
 These 7 new products are able for a quick pre-sale at a lower price for the entire week and once the week ends there are 7 newer products to replace them, and so on.

 Mark Weaver